Duncanma/Blog/content/Blog/considering-team-system-check-out-the-team-system-customization-toolkit.md

 ---
 date: 2006-04-23T03:49:00+00:00
 title: Considering Team System?
-Check out the Team System Customization Toolkit&#8230;
+Check out the Team System Customization Toolkit...
 type: posts
 ---
 Customizing VSTS to work exactly how you or your company needs it to isn't an easy job, but this toolkit should make it easier!